 8 Multi-Product Pipelines: Interface

-Multiple hydrocarbon products such as diesel, kerosene, and gasoline, are often transported in a single pipeline as this is usually more cost-effective compared to using separate pipelines for each product.
+Multiple hydrocarbon products, such as diesel, kerosene, and gasoline, are often transported in a single pipeline.
+This is usually more cost-effective than using separate pipelines for each product.
 The different hydrocarbons can be separated with or without the use of physical separations, meaning with or without the use of pigs (or liquid plugs).
-In the absence of pigs, an interface forms between two adjacent products (batches), resulting in mixing, and ultimately contamination of the adjacent products.
+In the absence of pigs, an interface forms between two adjacent products (batches), mixing and contaminating the adjacent products.
 The length of this interface needs to be kept to a minimum to reduce the amount of contaminated product.

 8.1 Factors to Consider

 Different hydrocarbon products are consecutively transported in batches in a pipeline.
-To reduce contamination between two adjacent products, the length of the interface and various factors have to be considered.
+The interface’s length and various factors must be considered to reduce contamination between two adjacent products.
 These factors include:

-• Density Difference – smaller density difference results in the shorter interface.
+- Density Difference – A smaller density difference results in a shorter interface.

-• Viscosity – smaller difference in viscosity results in smaller interface volume.
+- Viscosity – the smaller difference in viscosity results in a smaller interface volume.

 An increase in batch size does not affect the amount of interface product but can reduce the amount of reprocessing or refining required, thereby reducing the associated costs.
 Contrarily, the order in which batches are transported has a significant effect on the amount of refining that is required.
 It is important to keep the following in mind:

-• Products with notable differences in viscosity shouldn’t be placed next to each other
+- Products with notable differences in viscosity shouldn’t be placed around each other

-Interfaces are developed at early stages in transportation.
-Therefore, after an interface has been established, products moving through pump stations further along the pipeline do not significantly change the amount of contamination.
+Interfaces are developed at the early stages of transportation.
+Therefore, after an interface has been established, products moving through pump stations further along the pipeline do not significantly change the amount of contamination.nd

 8.2 Interface Sizing

-Densitometers, measuring the specific gravity of the product in the pipeline, are generally used to detect transitions between products and interfaces.
-Sound-velocity interface detectors or continuous colourimeters (detecting changes in products’ colour) can alternatively be used.
-More accurate detection of interfacial changes leads to a decrease in product contamination.
+Densitometers, which measure the specific gravity of the product in the pipeline, are commonly used to detect transitions between products and interfaces.
+Additionally, sound-velocity interface detectors or continuous colourimeters (which detect changes in the colour of products) can be employed.
+More accurate detection of interfacial changes reduces product contamination.

-The length and volume of interfaces can be calculated by considering various factors, such as the two adjacent products’ densities, viscosities and the velocity of the fluids.
-As it is difficult to determine the exact concentration of each product in the interface, it is usually assumed that equal amounts of both products are present in the interface mixture.
-The density of the mixture and kinematic viscosity is calculated by:
+The length and volume of interfaces can be calculated by considering factors such as the densities and viscosities of the two adjacent products, as well as the velocity of the fluids.
+Since determining the exact concentration of each product within the interface is challenging, it is typically assumed that equal amounts of both products are present in the interface mixture.
+The density and kinematic viscosity of the mixture can then be calculated using the following formula:

 The density of Mixture (ρ):